Last Modified: March 30, 2014

 As rumored, it does have a touch screen as well as 16 labeled buttons.
 These buttons mimic and/or duplicate a few of the various menu items in the 7000.
 In some cases they're handy, in some they aren't.
 The screen has slightly higher resolution than the IC-7000, a bit larger, but strictly black (gray really) and white.
 D-Star is standard hence the higher street price.

 The standby current draw is about half that of the IC-7000, which is a welcomed change.
 The SWR meter now works even on UHF, and the power can be switched off and on remotely, both welcomed additions.
 I'm not so sure anyone needs 500 memory locations, but it does have a USB port replete with in/out audio and remote control capabilities.
 The HRD guys will like that feature, although Icom offers a competing program application.
 The DSP circuitry has been massaged a bit which is good too.

 Unfortunately, there are a few things lacking—missing really.
 There is no composite video out like the IC-7000.
 However, D-Star does support video in the DD mode (Digital Data), even on HF.
 One would have to conclude that D-Star video would be presented directly on the screen, but that's not the case.

 We could have used a bit more VHF/UHF power, but that hasn't changed (HF 100, VHF 50, UHF 35).
 The CI-V port address will be different, so most IC-7000 accessories won't work with the IC-7100.
-Let's hope they improved the NB/AGC loop pumping problem.
-Alas, there is no roofing filter!
+The NB/AGC loop pumping problem still exists, and there is no roofing filter!

-The heft is down too, as the main unit weighs in at just 2.3 kg, or just under 5 pounds.
+The heft is down a bit, as the main unit weighs in at just 2.3 kg, or just under 5 pounds.
 The head is just over a pound.
 I suspect that is why one of the accessories is a suction cup mount.
 Be warned however, mounting on the dash or windshield is one of the deadly installation sins—think airbag!